Last updated: 28-Feb-2026

 * Debian

-Corollary: Application binaries compiled on Intel platforms for use on Intel systems will not work.
-You will need to recompile applications you've developed yourself on the arm64 Linux OS, or install packages built for arm64 architectures.
+Application binaries compiled on Intel platforms for use on Intel systems will not work.
+You will need to use versions recompiled to run on the ARM processor architecture.

-Q5) Can I run a Windows Server virtual machine on my Apple Silicon Mac?
+Q5) Can I run a Windows Server virtual machine on my M-series Mac?

-Windows Server runs only on Intel/AMD CPUs.
+No. Windows Server runs only on Intel/AMD processors.
 It will not run on an Apple Silicon Mac.

-Q6) Can I run a Windows 8.1 (or earlier) virtual machine under Fusion on my Apple Silicon Mac?
+Q6) Can I run a Windows 10 (or earlier) virtual machine under Fusion on my M-series Mac?

-Q7) Can I run Windows 10 or 11 virtual machine on my Apple Silicon Mac?
+Q7) Can I run Windows 11 virtual machine on my Apple Silicon Mac?

-Windows 11, Yes. but you must use Windows 11 ARM.
-Windows 11 ARM is the version of Windows supported by VMware for use with Fusion 13 on Apple Silicon Macs.
-Windows 11 includes a more robust Rosetta-like x86_64 translation feature that allows you to run a wide variety of applications compiled for Windows on Intel architectures.
+Yes. but you must use Windows 11 ARM.
+Windows 11 ARM includes Microsoft's Prism x86_64 translator that's similar to the Apple's Rosetta 2.
+Prism allows you to run a wide variety of applications compiled for Windows on Intel architectures on Windows 11 ARM.

-Q8) Is Windows 11 officially supported on Apple Silicon Mac?
+Q8) Is Windows 11 officially supported on M-series Macs?

-There are no issues with Microsoft licensing a Windows 11 ARM VM on Apple Silicon Macs.
-Windows 11 retail licenses can be used to activate Windows 11 ARM VMs running on Apple Silicon Macs.
+Microsoft allows Windows 11 ARM to run on M-series Macs (it's no longer considered unsupported).
+There also are no issues with Microsoft licensing a Windows 11 ARM VM on M-series Macs.
+Windows 11 retail licenses can be purchased and used to activate Windows 11 ARM.

 Q9) Can I run an older macOS version (prior to Big Sur) as a VM on my Apple Silicon Mac?

-Q10) Can I run a Big Sur, Monterey or Ventura virtual machine on my Apple Silicon Mac?
+Q10) Can I run a Monterey/Ventura/Sonoma/Sequoia virtual machine on my M-series Mac?

 There's no need to switch from Fusion to Parallels just to get macOS virtualization.
 UTM provides the same features for macOS virtualization as Parallels does, but it costs a lot less.